Skip to content

 Shaping Public Discourse

 Social media platforms have become a primary source of information for many people.
 They have transformed the way we consume news and information, allowing users to access and share information instantly.
-Social media has also given a voice to previously marginalized groups, allowing them to share their experiences and perspectives with a wider audience.

 However, the downside of this democratization of information is the spread of misinformation and fake news.
 Social media platforms have struggled to address this issue, leading to the proliferation of conspiracy theories and divisive rhetoric.